A new model for corporate giving

 The funding application verifies that the organization is:

-- Supporting community members' basic needs in the form of food, safety, and shelter
+Supporting community members' basic needs in the form of food, safety, shelter, and opportunity

 You could call it a success disaster.
 When we first announced that we would be funding local nonprofits, we had a flurry of interest from the team.
 We were prepared with a carefully crafted application form and email templates for the team to use when interacting with the nonprofits they were championing.